 Today, residents do not own the land their homes sit on, nor can they draw official property lines, even though they maintain their “areas” by mowing lawns, planting gardens and taking care of their homes like any other suburbanites.
 Residents pay a quarterly maintenance to sustain the streets, sewer system, trash pickup, snow removal, etc. As for ownership, residents don’t hold property deeds in the usual sense, but are issued a share at a cost of $1,300, which has remained unchanged since 1940.

-A Board of ten Directors governs the Colony.
+A Board of nine Directors governs the Colony.
 Since it is a corporation, it has a charter and bylaws which must be upheld by all shareholders.

 Burdett’s Ferry by James Renner